Marina Cortês

 Time in Cosmology

-A global meeting that brought the world’s top experts on the millenia old puzzle of ``Time’’.
+A global meeting that brought the world’s top experts on the millenia old puzzle of “Time’’.
 The event took place at Perimeter Institute for Theoretical Physics (Canada).

-The uniqueness of this event was described in this Quanta Magzine article by Dan Falk The invitation-only meeting brought together leading intellectuals from all continents on theoretical physics, cosmology, biologists, philosophers, musicians and even visual artists.
+The uniqueness of this event was described in this Quanta Magazine article by Dan Falk The invitation-only meeting brought together leading intellectuals from all continents on theoretical physics, cosmology, biologists, philosophers, musicians and even visual artists.
 The conference featured a live interactive performance involving 100 metronomes, `Time is the Essence’.

 Organisers: